Overview

 The Cognitive Science Program reflects the intersecting, interdisciplinary interests of affiliated faculty and students in the College of Letters & Sciences, Gevirtz Graduate School of Education, and the College of Engineering from the departments listed above, as well as participating faculty from several additional departments (incl.
 Electrical & Computer Engineering, Sociology, and Counseling Clinical & School Psychology).
 The Program provides an organizational structure that facilitates sharing of research interests and collaboration among faculty, departments, and students.

-Students who meet the Cognitive Science Emphasis requirements will graduate with a Ph.D. from their home department, along with wording on their transcript stating they have earned an Emphasis in Cognitive Science.
+Students who meet the Cognitive Science Emphasis requirements will graduate with a Ph.D. from their home department, along with wording on their transcript stating they have earned a Graduate Emphasis in Cognitive Science.

 What is Cognitive Science?

-Cognitive Science is the interdisciplinary study of the mind, as determined jointly by the nature of the environment and by the internal architecture of the intelligent agent, whether human, nonhuman animal, or machine.
-A mind incorporates some form of mental representation and cognitive processes that create, act on, and manipulate these representations.
-Topics of central concern may include but are not limited to perception, action, learning, memory, knowledge of our own and other minds, concepts, language, reasoning, decision making, problem solving, inference, imagination, and emotion.
+Cognition is dependent both on the internal architecture and functioning of the intelligent agent, whether human or nonhuman animal, or machine, and the nature of the environment in which it is embedded.
+Central to the discipline is the notion of mental representations (broadly conceived), and the processes that generate and transform these representations.
+Topics of study include but are not limited to perception, action, learning, memory, knowledge of our own and other minds, concepts, language, reasoning, decision-making, problem solving, inference, imagination, and emotion.